+(2003-2010)

+[Editorial note: No change up to Appendix 1 to Annex 3.]

-(2003)Appendix 1 to Annex 3 Rain attenuation and absorption due to atmospheric gases in BSS bands between 17.3 GHz and 42.5 GHz and some associated feeder links
+Appendix 1 to Annex 3 Rain attenuation and absorption due to atmospheric gases in BSS bands between 17.3 GHz and 42.5 GHz and some associated feeder links

 1 Introduction

 A significant characteristic of the BSS bands between 17.3 GHz and 42.5 GHz is the larger propagation loss in comparison to the 12 GHz band.
 The elevation angle is a critical factor for both the rain attenuation and the atmospheric absorption in these high frequency bands.
 Appropriate mitigation techniques may be chosen depending on the propagation loss to be overcome.
-In this Appendix, a preliminary comparison of the propagation loss is shown in terms of the frequency and the location of the earth stations.2 Parameters for the calculation
+In this Appendix, a preliminary comparison of the propagation loss is shown in terms of the frequency and the location of the earth stations.

+The cities presented in Tables of Appendix 1 to Annex 3 of this Recommendation are selected only as examples.

+2 Parameters for the calculation

 The following Recommendations are used in the calculation: